 Karen Lamb

 In order to overcome this hurdle, we must realize that our own critical thoughts are just that: thoughts.
 It is estimated that the average person has between 50,000 – 70,000 thoughts each day.
-Just because one of these passing thoughts tells you that you cannot possibly tackle the Herculean-task of improving your product, don’t buy into the hype!
-Yes, your brain is correct in its assumption that you cannot possibly make every one of your ideal improvements all at the same time.
-However, this shouldn’t stop you from making regular, small and incremental changes to better what you’re selling.
+Just because one of these passing thoughts tells us that we cannot possibly tackle the Herculean-task of improving our product, doesn’t mean that we should buy into the hype!
+Yes, our brain is correct in its assumption that we cannot possibly make every one of our ideal improvements all at the same time.
+However, this shouldn’t stop us from making regular, small and incremental changes to better what we’re selling.

-One thing that you can do to approach the complete product is to critique yourself on a regular basis.
-You may want to do this once a year, possibly setting a recurring reminder around an easily remembered date like New Year’s Day or the anniversary of the birth of your company.
-Or you may want to do it on a more regular basis: twice a year, quarterly or whatever best suits you and your specific industry.
-In my industry, home inspection, an annual or bi-annual review would probably meet most of my company’s needs.
+One thing that we can do to approach the complete product is to critique ourselves on a regular basis.
+We may want to do this once a year, possibly setting a recurring reminder around an easily remembered date like New Year’s Day or the anniversary of the birth of our company.
+Or we may want to do it on a more regular basis: twice a year, quarterly, or whatever best suits us and our specific needs.
+In my own business, an annual or bi-annual review meets most of my company’s needs.

-For home inspectors, this means that you must sit down in a quiet place, grab a cup of coffee and actually read your reports.
-While I do advocate reading your report at least once in its entirety before you deliver it to your home inspection clients, in this case I am referring to sitting down and going over some of the home inspection reports that you have already delivered to your clients.
+For us as inspectors, this means that we should sit down in a quiet place, grab a cup of coffee, and actually read our reports.
+While I do advocate reading your report at least once in its entirety before you deliver it to your home inspection clients, in this case I am referring to sitting down and going over some of the home inspection reports that we have already delivered to your clients.
 Pick out a few recently produced reports at random and review them with a critical eye.

-Your initial focus should be on the items that are mandated to be inspected by your standards of practice and code of ethics.
-An easy way to do this is to produce a checklist based on your standards of practice, using this checklist to guide you as you review your reports, checking all the items that you covered in your report.
-This will allow you to easily see if your report is missing any of the requisite items.
-Verifying that you have your SOP covered is one of the easiest ways to help reduce your chances of having problems after the inspection and is the first step along the road to a complete product.
+Our initial focus should be on the items that are mandated to be inspected by our standards of practice and code of ethics.
+An easy way to do this is to produce a checklist based on those standards, using this checklist to guide us as we review our reports, checking all the items covered in our report.
+This will allow us to easily see if our report is missing any of the requisite items.
+Verifying that we have our SOP covered is one of the easiest ways to help reduce our chances of having problems after the inspection and is the first step along the road to a complete product.

-Putting on your high school English teacher hat, be sure to check punctuation, spelling, grammar, layout, font consistency and any other item that affects the way your report is interpreted.
-Remember that your report must be able to be understood not only by you and the people that were at the home inspection, but also by anyone else that may eventually read the report, such as a judge, arbitrator, attorney or government official.
-Anything that calls into doubt your abilities or professionalism can (and will) be used in court by the other side to invalidate your qualifications as a Professional Home Inspector.
+Putting on our high school English teacher hat, we should be sure to check punctuation, spelling, grammar, layout, font consistency and any other item that affects the way our report is viewed.
+Remember that our report must be able to be understood not only by us and the people that were at the home inspection, but also by anyone else that may eventually read our report, such as a judge, arbitrator, attorney, or government official.
+Anything that calls into doubt our abilities or professionalism can (and will) be used in court by the other side to invalidate our qualifications as a Professional Inspector.

-Be sure that your report is clear and concise.
-You certainly want to provide your client with the information they need to make an informed decision regarding whether to purchase the subject property.
-However, you don’t want to overwhelm them with home inspection jargon.
-While properly using such terms in your report may be impressive to an engineer, such material will prove to be too technical to the vast majority of your clients (and their agents), and will certainly make it difficult for them to understand the message that you are trying to convey.
-This will certainly lead to more questions for you about the report, and making your clients feel stupid because they can’t understand the language used in your report is a sure-fire way to decrease their satisfaction level and increase the possibility of problems for you down the road.
+Be sure that our report is clear and concise.
+We certainly want to provide our client with the information they need to make an informed decision regarding whether to purchase the subject property.
+However, we don’t want to overwhelm them with home inspection jargon.
+While properly using technical terms in our report may be impressive to an engineer, such material is likely to prove too technical to the vast majority of our clients (and their agents), and will certainly make it difficult for them to understand the message that we are trying to convey.
+Misunderstandings will lead to more questions for us, and making our clients feel stupid because they can’t understand the language we used is a sure-fire way to decrease their satisfaction level and increase the possibility of problems down the road.

 We are all too busy in our over-scheduled lives.
-The thought of spending time working on something that we are already using in our business may seem like a waste of our valuable time.
+The thought of spending time working on something that we are already using in our business may seem to some like a waste of valuable time.
 But a small investment in bettering our product can easily pay big dividends.
-Take a few moments to review your product.
-Whether you are selling your services, your knowledge or a physical product that you produce, time spent improving the product you’re offering is an investment in the future of your business.
+It is for our own benefit to take a few moments to review our product.
+Time spent improving the product we’re offering is an investment in the future of our business.

-The time you spend will soon be forgotten, but the benefits of having a better product will last a lifetime.
+The time we spend will soon be forgotten, but the benefits of having a better product will last a lifetime.

 We are continually faced by great opportunities brilliantly disguised as insolvable problems.